JOCOghub/current-weather-V2/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/dannyd4315/worlds-best-restaurants-cli-gem.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the Contributor Covenant code of conduct.

 License
-The gem is available as open source under the terms of the MIT License.
+This CLI is available as open source under the terms of the MIT License.